owncast/owncast.github.io/content/docs/sslproxies/nginx.md

 }
 {{</ highlight >}}

 You'll end up with a configuration that looks somewhat like the following when you're done setting up NGINX.
+The below should be added to `/etc/nginx/sites-available/my.site.com.conf` and enabled with `ln /etc/nginx/sites-available/my.site.com.conf /etc/nginx/sites-enabled/my.site.com.conf` and tested with `sudo nginx -t`, then restart `sudo service nginx restart`

 {{< highlight nginx >}}
 server {